Variable Local Restriction (MA)

 Maximum restriction area —

-upper limit of the cross-sectional area of the local flow constriction
+the upper boundary of the area of the passage section of the local narrowing of the flow

 Details

-Upper limit of the cross-sectional area of the local flow restriction.
-If the value at port AR is greater than Maximum restriction area, it is equalised to this value to prevent further increases in the cross-sectional area.
+The upper boundary of the area of the passage section of the local narrowing of the flow.
+If the value on the AR port is greater Maximum restriction area, then it is equated to this value in order to prevent a further increase in the cross-sectional area.

 Dependencies

-To use this parameter, set the parameter Restriction type to Variable
+To use this parameter, set for the parameter Restriction type meaning Variable.

 |